 Musically-speaking, Thanksgiving is an often overlooked holiday and yet it is embedded in the fabric of family of American culture.

 This pre-Thanksgiving lesson plan has all the fixins needed to serve up a meaningful and memorable rehearsal for your singers.
-It will work for virtually ages: elementary, middle school, and high school because it focuses on universal concepts that can be easily adapted.
+It will work for virtually all ages: elementary, middle school, and high school because it focuses on universal concepts that can be easily adapted.
 The overall concepts that will be addressed in this lesson are: pinpointed articulation, written solfege, sung solfege, and a group discussion about gratitude.
-Not only will this lesson work at all grade levels, it can also be successful in-person, fully remote, and hybrid.

 The Round itself